Generative AI in Ghent University Education: Impact and Approach

 To clarify the term responsible use, the Ghent University education policy builds on the same core values as the university-wide framework for the responsible use of AI, and translates them into the context of education:

-• accountability and independent action: As a lecturer or student, you always remain ultimately responsible for the quality, accuracy, and integrity of your study materials, assignments, and learning outcomes.
+- accountability and independent action: As a lecturer or student, you always remain ultimately responsible for the quality, accuracy, and integrity of your study materials, assignments, and learning outcomes.
 AI may provide support, but it should never fully replace human judgment or the individual learning process.
 As a student, you are aware that relying too heavily on generative AI systems can undermine the learning process;

-• honesty and critical approach: As a lecturer or student, you always adopt a critical attitude toward AI output.
+- honesty and critical approach: As a lecturer or student, you always adopt a critical attitude toward AI output.
 You take into account the limitations of AI systems and always check for errors, inaccuracies, bias, possible plagiarism, copyright infringements, or breaches of anonymity.
 You are transparent about the use of (Gen)AI when asked, for example in the context of feedback;

-• privacy and confidentiality: As a lecturer or student, you respect and protect personal, privacy-sensitive, or copyright-protected data.
+- privacy and confidentiality: As a lecturer or student, you respect and protect personal, privacy-sensitive, or copyright-protected data.
 You never upload personal or confidential information without clear permission.
 This also applies to copyrighted work, such as course materials or certain student assignments;

-• respectful use: As a lecturer or student, you check outputs for potential bias.
+- respectful use: As a lecturer or student, you check outputs for potential bias.
 You also reflect on broader societal implications, such as unequal access to AI systems and the possible training of language models on unlawfully obtained datasets;

-• careful and sustainable use: As a lecturer or student, you use AI consciously and purposefully—only when it adds value to the learning or teaching process.
+- careful and sustainable use: As a lecturer or student, you use AI consciously and purposefully—only when it adds value to the learning or teaching process.
 You avoid casual or unnecessary use;

-Impact on the Validity of Assessment
+Impact on Assessment: Validity

 Allowing GenAI into our teaching and assessment practices requires us to reconsider the validity of our assessments.
 If students are given an assignment in an uncontrolled environment, such as at home, which could easily be completed by an AI tool, then the validity of the assessment is no longer assured.
 It becomes impossible to determine whether the student or the AI tool completed the work.
 At Ghent University, we have developed a support offer for lecturers wishing to redesign take-home assignments.